Companyia Elèctrica Dharma: Consolidation

 Summer 1974, Josep, Esteve, Joan, Carles and Jordi, together with Frances Contra went to live in Casa Nova de Can Comas, a farm in the north of the country.
 They made handicrafts for a living and set up a rehearsal room, where they worked on their first album Diumenge, and received such well-known musicians as Jaume Sisa, Manel Joseph, Josep Maria París, the piano player Victor Ammann and the flute player Xavier Barenys.

 In January 1975, Josep's girlfriend left the Dharma Community to join the theatre group Els Comediants.

-The album, released in April, had a jazz, rock and free-jazz influences, the result of listening to musicians sucg as Miles Davis, Weather Report, John McLaughlin and Wayne Shorter.
+The album, released in April, had a jazz, rock and free-jazz influences, the result of listening to musicians such as Miles Davis, Weather Report, John McLaughlin and Wayne Shorter.
 But less than a month later they decided that this was not what they were looking for.
 They wanted a more personal sound more rooted in the autochthonous musical tradition.